issue

 • Country Pride Kennel, Cass County

 Country Pride Kennel is a dog breeding facility owned by Deborah Rowell and operating in Cass County.
 This breeder was licensed by the USDA but cancelled her federal license in 2012.
 Due to multiple complaints submitted by Animal Folks, an investigation of this breeder was conducted by local law enforcement resulting in the seizure of all her dogs (over 100) at the facility.
-Rowell was convicted of animal cruelty in 2013.
-However, in 2015, the MN Board of Animal Health (BAH) granted this breeder a state license, in violation of the breeder law — showing inept managerial and procedural policies by the BAH.
-This breeder continues to breed and sell dogs to the public.
-This is another example illustrating why the Companion Animal Board (CAB) bill must be passed, and the enforcement of the breeder law must be transferred from the BAH to the CAB.
-Read more about the Rowell case.

 • Dayna Bell, Dakota County

-One of the most "successful" animal cruelty cases against a dog breeder is State of Minnesota v.
-Dayna Bell.
-For years, Bell was licensed by the USDA; however, she was convicted of 13 counts of felony animal cruelty per Minnesota law.
 Of interest: Bell appealed this verdict, arguing that her "breeding adult dogs" were livestock and not pet/companion animals.
 (In Minnesota, a felony penalty only applies to animals that meet the definition of pet and companion animal, service animals, and animals used in fighting.)
 Bell appealed the case to the Court of Appeals, who affirmed the jury's decision — agreeing that all dogs and puppies at the kennel met the definition of pets/companion animals.
 Bell also filed a petition with the MN Supreme Court who denied hearing the case.
 This case is critical to any discussion of care and welfare of adult breeding dogs in a breeding facility.
 Read more at Dayna Bell case.

 • Fulton Enterprises, Freeborn County

 Fulton Enterprises, owned by Patrick and Tammy Fulton, is one of the largest dog brokers in Minnesota, located in the city of Alden.
 It appears Fulton does not breed dogs (as some other brokers do) but instead focuses on buying puppies from other breeders and re-selling and shipping these puppies to pet stores nationwide.
-With no access to sales data, it is difficult to determine the volume of puppies flipped by this broker.
-Past export certificates show sales to multiple states, including Michigan, Connecticut, New York, Maryland, Virginia, Washington, and other states.
+With no access to sales data, it is difficult to determine the volume of puppies flipped by this broker per USDA inspection reports (which ofen list zero animals).
+Fulton's federal license application filed in 2022, however, reports the kennel having 2,614 dogs at any one time.

 Fulton Enterprises first obtained a federal dog broker license in 1995 and cancelled this license in 1999.
 Another facility had been operating in the same location for years under the name Toenges Enterprises, who had obtained their license in 1960 (per USDA) and cancelled it in January 2010.
 Fulton Enterprises obtained a new federal license in March 2010 (#41-B-0262).

-• Menning Enterprises, Pipestone County
+• Menning Enterprises (now Rockview Kennels), Pipestone County

 • Winona County commercial dog breeders